zpqrtbnk/hazelcast-jex/README.md

 ```

 Then, follow the script to:
+* Edit the top of the demo.sh script with your details
+* Initialize the demo env with '. ./demo.sh'
-* Build the Hazelcast Java project
+* Build the Hazelcast Java project with 'demo build-cluster'
-* Build the Hazelcast .NET client
+* Build the Hazelcast .NET client with 'demo build-demo'
-* Run a cluster
+* Run a cluster with '$CLZ start'
-* Submit a job
+* Submit a job with 'demo submit'
-* Run an example to validate that the job is running
+* Run an example to validate that the job is running with 'demo example'
-* Cancel the job
+* Cancel the job with '$CLC job cancel my-job'

-Requirements: Powershell (pwsh), .NET 7.
+Requirements: Bash, Powershell (pwsh), .NET 7.

 The example *should* produce something like:
 ```text